You'll need a combination of creative and technical skills, and the ability to work as part of a team, in the role of multimedia programmer

 - production manager.

-As the multimedia industry evolves, digital security and online services are becoming major growth areas with the opportunity for skilled professionals to work with larger and more diverse audiences in new markets, such as China.
-The majority of companies will be small and focus on specialist services and niche markets.
+As the multimedia industry evolves, digital security and online services are becoming major growth areas, with the opportunity for skilled professionals to work with larger and more diverse audiences in new markets such as China.
+The majority of companies will be small, focusing on specialist services and niche markets.